-A minimum of 91 semester hours including the General Education Requirements and the following required courses:
+1. A minimum of 91 semester hours including the General Education Requirements and the following required courses:

 Biology - 24 semester hours

-General Biology (Biology 105, 106)8 hours
+General Biology (Biology 105, 115, 106) 8 hours

-Microbiology (Biology 311)4 hours
+Microbiology (Biology 311) 4 hours

-Immunology (Biology 407)4 hours
+Immunology (Biology 407) 4 hours

 Genetics (Biology 401)4 hours

-Biology Elective4 hours
+Biology Elective

 Chemistry - 16 semester hours

 General Chemistry (Chemistry 101-102) 8 hours

 Organic Chemistry (Chemistry 201-202) 8 hours

 Chemistry Minor (or Second Collateral) - 4 (or 12) semester

 hours

-Quantitative Analysis (Chemistry 203)4 hours
+Quantitative Analysis (Chemistry 203) 4 hours

 (or Collateral)(12 hours)

-Mathematics6 semester hours
+Mathematics 6 semester hours

-Mathematics 132 or higher3 hours
+Mathematics 132 or higher

 Statistics (Mathematics 134) 3 hours

 Physics - 8 (or 12) semester hours

-Physics 215, 216 (or 200, 201, 202) 8 hours
+Physics 215, 216 (or 200, 201, 202)

 (12 hours)

-- Credit cannot be given for Math 137 and either Math 111 or 132. - 2.
-Completion of a 30-hour clinical curriculum (Biology 495 and 496) in a medical technology program approved by FMU.
+Credit cannot be given for Math 137 and either Math 111

+Completion of a 30-hour clinical curriculum (Biology 495 and 496) in a medical technology program apor 132.

+proved by FMU.

 McLeod affiliation - FMU is currently affiliated with the School of Medical Technology of the McLeod Regional Medical Center, Florence, SC.
+A limited number of Francis Marion students will be admitted to the McLeod program on

+Medical Center, Florence, SC.
 A limited number of Francis Marion students will be admitted to the McLeod program on a competitive basis, upon application during the junior year.
 Students will be admitted only if:

 - a.
-They have completed 3 nine-month academic years (or the equivalent) of undergraduate study detailed in Item 1 including all of the General Education Require- - b.
+They have completed 3 nine-month academic years (or the equivalent) of undergraduate study detailed in Item 1 including all of the General Education Requirements - b.
 They have a minimum grade point average of 2.6 in the biology, chemistry, physics, mathematics, and computer science courses - c.
 They have a 2.5 overall grade point average